 Archival art print of original vintage painting of a Mexican vaquero, or cowboy, in a desert landscape.
-Artist: Frederic Remington, c.
+Artist: Frederic Remington. c.
 1890.
-Oil on canvas.

 Archival Paper: 300g acid-free archival paper